frochet/jobUCL2013/labs/ripng_lab/netkit-lab_ripng/Readme.rst

     Check routing tables.
 They should be all updated.

 -
-    sniff the rip packets using tcpdump and observe them.
+    sniff the rip packets using tcpdump & wireshark and observe them.
 Is this consistent with your expectations?

  .. code:: console